St. John XXIII participate in global event - FortSaskOnline.com

-It was an educational day at St. John XXIII on Friday (Feb.1) as the school celebrated World Read Aloud Day.
+St. John XXIII celebrated World Read Aloud Day on Friday (Feb.1) .

 To start the day off, Canadian award-winning author David Bouchard visited the school to share tales of his Métis heritage and read some of his stories.